 Moving into an American market is a risky proposition for a company, whose success is all but guaranteed in Canada once legalization hits next year.
 When it comes to cannabis, America still doesn't even really know if it's coming or going.
 A patchwork of states have rebelled against federal marijuana law which was tolerated under past administrations.
 The new president is seemingly neutral on the issue, however, the top law enforcement official is a staunch prohibitionist.
 There has been some pressure on the administration to keep their drug dogs on a leash, but how long that will hold is anybody's guess.

 Aphria's stock peaked at around 8.40 on April 10th, when news of legalization hit.
 It is currently hovering around March prices of six dollars per share.
 With Aphria's move into the Florida market a go, buying into the company at six dollars is a steal.
 The cannabis industry has not even left the launch pad and yet billions of dollars are already flowing into the market.
-Aphria's move into the Florida market is yet another example of how Canada is slowly but surely taking over the cannabis world.Posted: Monday, May 1st, 4:07am a year ago
+Aphria's move into the Florida market is yet another example of how Canada is slowly but surely taking over the cannabis world.Posted: Monday, May 1st, 4:07am 2 years ago

 Cory Hughes is a former police officer turned cannabis cultivator and writer.
 After years of being on the wrong side of the law, Cory decided to hang up his badge and gun and move into an industry that truly has the potential of bringing people together.
 He has been an active part of the Colorado cannabis culture and has worked as a horticulturist in dozens of licensed grow operations.
 Cory now looks to share his knowledge of cultivation and horticulture with the world.